 Watson has recently published his long-awaited book of original music and all-time classic standards.
 The book, entitled H.E.M, focuses on what he refers to as “Highly Emotional Music.”
 In addition, the book offers the audience thirty-three classic songs with accompanying illustrations by young artists of color.
 All of the illustrations in the book visually capture the intention and spirit of the songs.
 H.E.M. is an insightful look at the social history of people of African descent through their popular musical forms.

-Being a master teacher, Watson has used this opportunity to highlight often-overlooked young talent in America and continue the long legacy of collaboration between visual and musical artists in the Black community.
+Being a master teacher, Watson has used this opportunity to highlight often-overlooked young talent in America and continues the long legacy of collaboration between visual and musical artists in the Black community.
 With its comprehensive curriculum, H.E.M. will eventually become the textbook of choice for several music programs around the globe.

 Watson’s fourth studio recording Prescriptions is available for purchase, consisting of many songs Watson has sung over the years that have worked as "medicine."
 These elixirs can be used to chronicle and comprehend the current disorderly and turbulent situation in America, as well as challenging times in our lives.